FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 ```

-Another relatively useless transformation but we did successfully generate some code with our macro, now let's do something slightly more interesting.
+Another relatively useless transformation but we did successfully generate some code with our macro, now let's get back to our actual goal.
 If we look back at part 2's last helper function our end goal is going to replicated the following.

 ```rust
 #[no_mangle]